-Pressure cook the peas till they are soft and let them cool.
+Pressure cook the peas (for a whistle or more) till they are soft and let them cool.

-Knead the dough with a pinch of salt and warm water.
+Meanwhile, knead the dough with a pinch of salt and warm water.
 Knead well with your hands till the dough is light and fluffy.
-I have learnt this technique recently- to make super soft paranthas/ rotis, you have to knead the dough well and let it rest for atleast 20 mins.
+I have learnt this technique recently- to make super soft paranthas/ rotis, you have to knead the dough well and let it rest for at least 20 mins.
 Set aside your dough for about 20-30 mins.